 Whenever you can, write your notes by hand.
 Put your brain to the test.
 Listen, comprehend, and summarize in your notes.
 Besides the increased opportunity for higher retention, you won’t have the distractions that come with a computer.

-Research shows that college students taking notes on a computer only spends 60% of class taking notes.
+Research shows that college students taking notes on a computer only spend 60% of class taking notes.
 They spend 40% of class time using the internet or other programs unrelated to the class.
 Plus, electronic devices introduce the opportunity for social media to interrupt your focus.

 Unfortunately, I can personally attest to this statistic.
 I spent lots of time in class on Pinterest.
 Or working on other homework.
 Basically I did anything I could find to do besides taking notes during the lecture.
 (Sorry, Mom!)